NJH0694/Project-1/README.md

-# Project-1
+# Defect Analysis with Machine Learning

-R language for data wrangling, visualizing and modeling
+This project is to conduct comprehensive data analysis on product defects.

-Raw data are generated from company software and converted into tidy data.
+Reports generated from company software are converted into tidy data and further conduct descriptive data analysis.

 #01 Conversion.R
 Create loop to call file 02 and 03 to convert raw data to csv files.